 - Endorsement letters must be submitted using the unique link within the email request.
 Endorsers should NOT start a new nomination form as this weakens the candidate's presentation to the reviewers.

-- Although endorsement letters are not required, they are highly recommended as they provide additional insights into the personal accomplishments of the candidate not specified within the nomination form.
+- At least one endorsement letter is required.
+Up to three letters are highly recommended as they provide additional insights into the personal accomplishments of the candidate not specified within the nomination form.